vuejs/docs/src/guide/component-slots.md

 Now everything inside the `<template>` elements will be passed to the corresponding slots.
 Any content not wrapped in a `<template>` using `v-slot` will automatically be rendered in the default slot.

-However, you can still wrap default slot content in a `<template>` if you wish to be explicit:
+However, wrapping your default slot content with a `<template>` can be beneficial in being explicit with how the content is intended to be rendered.

 ```html
 <base-layout>